gplsek/vibe.com/sites/all/modules/imce_wysiwyg/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

 -- CONFIGURATION --

+* Enable the Image button (as IMCE is accessed from the Image plugin).

 * Enable the IMCE plugin in the plugins/buttons configuration of the wysiwyg profiles of your choice.